sdss/clu/docs/sphinx/new-actor.rst

 The AMQP actor
 ==============

 The new-style actor that CLU introduces uses the `AMQP <https://www.amqp.org/>`_ protocol, of which `RabbitMQ <https://rabbitmq.com>`_ is the best known implementation, to communicate with other actors and clients.
+CLU supports AMQP 0-9-1; AMQP 1.0 is not supported at the moment.

-Here we'll delve deeper into how the protocol is implemented and some of the code gritty details.
+In the following sections we'll delve deeper into how the protocol is implemented and some of the code gritty details.

 Why a new messaging protocol for SDSS?